 Method 4: Disparity vector derivation from a depth map of a different view component

 While coding the texture of a dependent view, the decoded depth of the base view is already available.
-So the disparity derivation needed for the coding of the texture of the dependent might be improved by utilizing the depth map of the base view.
+So the disparity derivation needed for the coding of the texture of the dependent view might be improved by utilizing the depth map of the base view.
 A disparity vector (which might be a better estimate than a disparity vector derived with method 3) can be extracted by the following steps:

-A disparity vector is the derived by method 3.
+A disparity vector is derived, using method 3.

 The disparity vector is used to locate the corresponding block in the coded depth of the base view.